C0ZEN/tailwind/CONTRIBUTING.md

 ### Commit Hooks

-pre-commit will execute `npm run lint` and `pretty-quick` to lint and reformat.pre-commit does not run Unit Tests because Unit Tests will be ran in Github Actions.
+pre-commit will execute `npm run lint` and `pretty-quick` to lint and reformat.pre-commit does not run Unit Tests because Unit Tests will be ran in GitHub Actions.
 Feel free to run the Unit Tests with `npm run test` to test your changes

 ### E2E Tests